EncoreDigitalGroup/filament-helpers/README.md

 ### Preparing for Filament v4

-Filament v4 support will be added to this package shortly after Filament v4 has reached it's first stable release.
-Preliminary Filament v4 support may be added in a feature branch prior to the first stable release of Filament v4.
-Usage of this feature branch in production code is discouraged.
+Preliminary Filament v4 support has been added to this package on the main branch.
+You can opt-in to using v4 by setting the package version to `^4.0.0-rc1`.
+Usage of release candidates in production code is discouraged.

-### Upgrading to v2
+### Upgrading to v4

-The only change between v1 and v2 is a slight namespace change. v1 used `EncoreDigitalGroup\FilamentHelpers`. v2 now uses `EncoreDigitalGroup\Filament\Helpers`.
-This change was made to make this package consistent with other packages Encore Digital Group has.
-A simple find and replace will work for this upgrade as there are no other changes, breaking or otherwise, in this release.
+- Return types have been updated to use the new `Filament\Schemas` namespace.
+- Class parameters named `$fieldName` have been renamed to `$field` for consistency with the rest of the package.
+If you are not using named parameters in your code, then there is nothing for you to do.

 ### Upgrading to v3